mever-team/FedMed/docs/config/privacy.rst

 Privacy policies are declared within
-:doc:`server configuration files <mapreduce>` to control the information is exposed to clients.
+:doc:`server configuration files <mapreduce>` to control how much information is exposed to clients.
 Vectorized operations are not exposed, and map-reduce ones already expose only aggregate quantities to external clients.
 However, it may still be important